autonomys/subspace/README.md

 You may visit the [Polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffarm-rpc.subspace.network#/explorer), from here you may interact with the Subspace Farmnet as any substrate based blockchain.

->You may need to wipe the farm with the `wipe` command if you ran the farmer prior to importing a mnemonic.
 ---
 ***Invalid Solution***: If you are getting `invalid solution` errors (visible on the terminal that Node runs), please perform this step and then follow the guideline again:
 ```